Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/android_integration.md

 The following steps help to complete basic integration into your React Native CLI project.

 <ins>All changes are made in **android** directory.</ins>
-1. __Set Banuba Video Editor SDK token__
+1. __Use your license token__
-   Set Banuba token in the sample app [resources](https://github.com/Banuba/ve-sdk-react-native-cli-integration-sample/blob/master/android/app/src/main/res/values/strings.xml#L6).<br></br>
+   Set Banuba license token [within the app](https://github.com/Banuba/ve-sdk-react-native-cli-integration-sample/blob/master/android/app/src/main/java/com/vesdkreactnativecliintegrationsample/MainApplication.java#L31).<br></br>
-   To get access to your trial, please, get in touch with us by [filling a form](https://www.banuba.com/video-editor-sdk) on our website.
-Our sales managers will send you the trial token.<br>
    :exclamation: The token **IS REQUIRED** to run sample and an integration in your app.<br></br>

 2. __Add Banuba Video Editor SDK dependencies__ </br>